 Reducing health disparities has long been on medicine’s radar, but COVID-19 has put a brighter light on how structural inequities directly impact access and outcomes for a wide swath of patients.
-The October 2021 issue of the JACR® will look at radiology through the lens of health equity and social justice.
 Proposals for this focus issue are due Oct.
 30, 2020, and will explore how provider-led initiatives can create a just health system that serves all patients.

 The Bulletin spoke with the focus issue’s co-editors, Melissa A. Davis, MD, MBA, assistant professor at Emory University School of Medicine, and Efrén J. Flores, MD, officer of radiology community health improvement and equity at Massachusetts General Hospital, to discuss their work in the health equity movement and the types of research submissions they’re looking for.